VladMinzatu/performance-handbook/tools_overview/go.md

 Interacting with the Go profiling infrastructure can be achieved with either the `runtime/pprof` approach or the `net/http/pprof` approach and they are functionally nearly equivalent.
 You may want to combine the two: have `net/http/pprof` for production on-demand diagnostics (profiles are triggered via HTTP) and use the `runtime/pprof` approach in tests, benchmarks and offline/local diagnostics (it requires manual control and setup, but gives more control and can be used to test critical sections of code in isolation, avoid noise in profiles, profile tests and scritps, etc.).

+Using the `runtime/pprof` approach is not meant for production, as in some cases the overhead is significant.

 With either of these approaches, you can use multiple profiler types supported by Go:

 ### CPU profiler